Albanian wine

 Albanian wine (Vera Shqiptare) is produced in several regions throughout Albania within the Mediterranean Basin.
-The country has one of the oldest wine making traditions, dating back at least 3000 years ago to the Bronze Age Illyrians.
-It belongs chronologically to the old world of wine producing countries.
+The country has one of the oldest wine making traditions, dating back at least 3000 years ago to the Bronze Age Illyrians, with wine/grapes tradition in the Albanian language preserved since the earliest Proto-Indo-European period (Proto-Indo-Anatolian).
+The Albanian wine belongs chronologically to the old world of wine producing countries.

 Albania is a mountainous Mediterranean country with the Mediterranean Sea to the west.
 The country experiences a distinctly Mediterranean climate, which means that the winters are mild and summers usually hot and dry.
 The favourable climate and fertile soil of the mountainous areas of the country are well suited to viticulture.

 Albania produced an estimated 17,500 tonnes of wine in 2009.
+In the last decade, production of wine grew exponentially, reaching in 2019 23,470 tons.

 History

 The territory that is now Albania was one of few places where grapes were extant during the Ice Age.
 The oldest seeds discovered in the region are between 4,000 and 6,000 years old.
+The word for 'wine' (venë; verë) is among the oldest ones in Albanian, tracing back to the earliest Proto-Indo-European (Proto-Indo-Anatolian) exploitation of grapes, with ascertained cognates for 'wine' also found in Hittite, Luwian, Greek and Latin.

 Along with neighbouring Greece, Albania has the longest continuous history of viticulture in Europe.
 Within Illyria it existed hundreds of years before the expansion of the Roman Empire in the Balkan Peninsula.

 During the Roman period, wine production increased and became more organised.
 Decorations on numerous religious and household items bear witness to the wine-making culture such as in Butrint.
 Although later in the 15th century, the Ottoman Turks arrived in Southeastern Europe.
 During that period the vineyards experienced a decline and were mostly found in Christian-majority regions.